← Environmental Law Center← Centro de Derecho Ambiental

 ARTICLE 51.- Criteria For the conservation and sustainable use of water, the following criteria, among others, must be applied:

-Now then, specifically in relation to the zone protected by the law under study, it is important to indicate that through Decreto Ejecutivo No. 8357 of April 5, 1978, the Parque Nacional Braulio Carrillo was created.
-That same year, Law No. 6280 of October 25, 1978, Creación del Parque Nacional Braulio Carrillo, was approved (whose limits were expanded by Decreto Ejecutivo No. 22620 of October 1, 1993), since the right-of-way of the San José-Guápiles highway had been excluded as an area of the park in Article 2 of the executive decree, for everything related to road matters and given the imminent opening of the zone crossed by the highway.
-This was a necessary normative creation, as it became imperative to ensure the conservation and protection of the existing natural resources, as well as their hydrographic potential and the conservation of said area under the national park system, as can be deduced from reading Article 1 of both the decree and the aforementioned law.
+Now, specifically in relation to the zone protected by the law under study, it is important to indicate that by Executive Decree No. 8357 of April 5, 1978, the Braulio Carrillo National Park was created.
+That same year, Law No. 6280 of October 25, 1978, Creation of the Braulio Carrillo National Park (whose limits were expanded by Executive Decree No. 22620 of October 1, 1993), was approved, having provided in Article 2 of the executive decree for the exclusion, as an area of the park, of the right-of-way of the San José-Guápiles highway, for all matters related to road affairs and given the imminent opening of the area crossed by the highway.
+It was a necessary normative creation, as it became imperative to ensure the conservation and protection of the existing natural resources, as well as its hydrographic potential and the conservation of said area under the national park system, as inferred from the reading of Article 1 of both the decree and the aforementioned law.

-Even so, the question persists regarding the location of the Cerro Concordia, since as we previously indicated, on the Barva 1:50,000 cartographic sheet, which shows the delimitation of the Parque Nacional Braulio Carrillo, said hill does not appear.
+Even so, the question persists regarding the location of Cerro Concordia, since, as we previously indicated, on the cartographic sheet Barva 1:50,000, which contains the delimitation of the Braulio Carrillo National Park, said hill does not appear.

-Likewise, in Article 3 of both norms, the condition of inalienability and non-susceptibility to registration through possessory information is reiterated for the national reserves and those private lands that the State acquires, located within the Park.
+Likewise, in Article 3 of both provisions, the condition of inalienability and non-susceptibility to registration through possessory information of the national reserves and those private lands that the State acquires, located within the Park, is reiterated.

 Therefore, today the zone declared inalienable by Law No. 65 of July 1888 forms part of the Braulio Carrillo National Park.
-Consequently, the special protection norms that cover these areas are applicable to it, such as the National Parks Service Law No. 6084 of August 24, 1977, and, with special relevance, what is stipulated in Article 1 of the current Forestry Law (Ley Forestal), previously mentioned:
+Consequently, the special protection rules that cover such areas are applicable to it, such as the National Parks Service Law No. 6084 of August 24, 1977, and, with particular relevance, the provisions of Article 1 of the current Forestry Law (Ley Forestal), previously mentioned:

-"ARTICLE 1.- Objectives This law establishes, as an essential and priority function of the State, to ensure the conservation, protection, and administration of natural forests and the production, use, industrialization, and promotion of the country's forest resources destined for that purpose, in accordance with the principle of adequate and sustainable use of renewable natural resources (...)
-By virtue of the public interest and except for what is stipulated in Article 18 of this law, the cutting or use of forests in national parks, biological reserves, mangroves, protected zones (zonas protectoras), wildlife refuges, and state-owned forest reserves is prohibited.
+"ARTICLE 1.- Objectives This law establishes, as an essential and priority function of the State, to ensure the conservation, protection, and administration of natural forests and the production, utilization, industrialization, and promotion of the country's forest resources destined for that purpose, in accordance with the principle of adequate and sustainable use of renewable natural resources (…) By virtue of the public interest and except as stipulated in Article 18 of this law, the cutting or utilization of forests in national parks, biological reserves, mangroves, protected zones, wildlife refuges, and forest reserves owned by the State is prohibited.

-Finally, we must clarify that the delay in the omission of this study was due to the interest in delving deeper into the topic to provide you with the broadest possible analysis.
+Finally, we must clarify that the delay in the omission of this study was due to the interest in delving deeper into the subject in order to provide you with as comprehensive an analysis as possible.

 Lic.
-Ileana Bolaños Cubillo José Francisco Salas Ruiz Attorney of the Attorney General's Office Director – Attorney General National System of Current Legislation Attorney General's Office of the Republic
+Ileana Bolaños Cubillo José Francisco Salas Ruiz Attorney of the Attorney General's Office Director – Attorney General National System of Legislation in Force Office of the Attorney General of the Republic

 Estimado señor Diputado: